Iris Investigate User Guide¶

 IP profile data panel¶

 IP Profile is analogous to the Domain Profile panel.
 It provides key data points as well as the raw WHOIS record for the IP address.
-Pivot on the IP itself in order to modify or begin a search on that address.
+Pivot on the IP itself to modify or begin a search on that address.

 In most places where an IP address is displayed across Iris Investigate, a magnifying glass icon appears just to the right of the address.
 Selecting the icon brings up the IP Inspect view, which is a fast way to view the IP Profile and IP Tools data for an IP address without losing your place in the UX.